-Urban area bridges shall have a minimum 6-foot wide sidewalk on each side of the roadway.
+Urban area bridges shall have a minimum 6-foot wide sidewalk on each side of the roadway when curb and gutter is not used.
 Planter strips are not required.

 4. Separation for Active Transportation Modes

 Where operating speeds are 35 mph or higher, and significant bike and/or horseback traffic can be expected, the Engineer may require that facilities for these other modes of travel be separated from the traffic lanes by a bridge rail.